Competition between frustration and spin dimensionality in the classical antiferromagnetic $n$-vector model with arbitrary $n$: Fullerene Molecules

 $I_h$-symmetry molecules bigger than the dodecahedron have pentagons not neighboring one another.
-For the molecules with 80 (chamfered dodecahedron) and 180 (truncated pentakis dodecahedron) vertices and the $I$-symmetry molecule with 140 (hexpropello dodecahedron) the lowest-energy configuration is three-dimensional.
-The corresponding average energy per bond varies between the one of an isolated pentagon and that of antiparallel spins, meaning that the maximum possible energy occurs when only the pentagons bonds are nonzero and it is two-dimensional in spin space (Table \ref{table:morethanoneunique}).
+For the molecules with 80 (chamfered dodecahedron) and 180 (truncated pentakis dodecahedron) vertices and the $I$-symmetry molecule with 140 (hexpropello dodecahedron) the MDGS is three-dimensional.
+The corresponding average energy per bond varies between the one of an isolated pentagon and that of antiparallel spins, meaning that the maximum possible energy occurs when only the pentagons bonds are nonzero and the corresponding MDGS is two-dimensional (Table \ref{table:morethanoneunique}).
 This shows that for icosahedral symmetry frustration is never stronger than the one of an isolated pentagon, as has already been found for the truncated icosahedron \cite{Coffey92}, and demonstrates a strong correlation between symmetry and magnetic behavior.
 It has also been found that the icosahedral fullerene molecules have the same classical magnetization response and are also the ones that support magnetization discontinuities for quantum spins \cite{NPK05,NPK07,NPK16}.

 More specifically, for $N=80$ there are two symmetrically unique types of edges, the first between same-pentagon spins and the second between a pentagon and a nonpentagon spin.
 The reduced ground-state energy per bond is shown in Fig. \ref{fig:80groundstateenergy} as a function of $\omega$, with $\tan\omega$ the relative strength of the two exchange interactions and for $d$ ranging from 1 to 3.
 Also shown is the lower bound for the energy, which is the sum of the ground-state energies of the corresponding number of isolated pentagons and hexagons.
 Unlike the truncated icosahedron \cite{Coffey92}, the chamfered dodecahedron does not attain this lower bound, which explains why the intrapentagon and pentagon-nonpentagon nearest-neighbor correlations vary with $\omega$ and are not constant and equal to $-\frac{\sqrt{5}+1}{4}$ and -1 respectively.
 However the maximum frustration does not exceed the one of an isolated pentagon, with the reduced ground-state energy per bond never higher than $-\frac{\sqrt{5}+1}{4}$.
 This is also true for the icosahedral molecules with $N=140$ and 180, which have four symmetrically unique types of edges, showing that the icosahedral clusters achieve minimal frustration.
 Frustration does not have to do with the size of the molecule and the fact that the number of unfrustrated hexagons increases with $N$, but rather with molecular symmetry.